 What a unique and in-depth way to develop ‘Orderliness’.
 Changing from disorderly to orderly may not come easy for many of us.
 The key to remember is: “Orderliness is easier than Chaos.”
 For effectively working with a team, orderliness is mandatory.
 Let us really discuss this in-depth.

 Discussion instructions

+As usual let your MEN talk and pray.
+Do NOT limit your time

 Prayer instructions